Back To CourseCollege Biology: Help and Review

-One of those function is helping to separate sister chromatids during cell division.
+One of those functions is helping to separate sister chromatids during cell division.
 In this process, each daughter cell needs to get one complete set of chromosomes.
 The replication and separation of chromosomes is called mitosis.

 How does it work?
 During mitosis, there are two centrosomes, one at each end of the cell, and each with an array of microtubules stretching out from it.
 The replicated chromosomes, called chromatids, are lined up in pairs in the center of the cell.
 Microtubules bind to the centers of each one and then, all at the same time, the microtubules begin to disassemble and shrink.

-The plus ends are where the dis-assembly occurs and the minus ends stay stable at the centrosomes.
+The plus ends are where the disassembly occurs and the minus ends stay stable at the centrosomes.
 Thus, as the microtubules shrink, the chromatids are pulled apart in the directions of the two centrosomes.
 This neatly divides the replicated chromosomes into one set per daughter cell.
 Perfect!

 Microtubules are important in intracellular transport, too.
 In cells that are not dividing, microtubules reach out in a star-like shape from the cell's single centrosome and form intracellular highways to transport vesicles and organelles around.
 Cells take advantage of microtubules' two different ends to allow 'directional' transport, just like northbound and southbound lanes of a highway.

 This directional transport is accomplished by two motor proteins that attach to cargo and then 'walk' along microtubules.
 Kinesin walks toward the plus end of a microtubule, and dynein walks toward the minus end.